-A landlord’s right to evict a consumer debtor will depend in large part on whether the landlord had initiated eviction proceedings prior to the bankruptcy filing and the reasons for the eviction and whether the tenant/debtor has cured the default.
-When a tenant files a bankruptcy the automatic stay prevents Landlords from pursing an eviction or any other proceeding for money damages.
+A landlord's right to evict a consumer debtor will depend in large part on whether the landlord had initiated eviction proceedings before the bankruptcy filing the reasons for the eviction and whether the tenant/debtor has cured the default.
+When a tenant files a bankruptcy the automatic stay prevents Landlords from pursuing an eviction or any other proceeding for money damages.

 This means a landlord who has been diligent in obtaining a judgment granting them possession, may on an accelerated basis regain possession of the property, unless the debtor/tenant can cure the default.
 The tenant who is filing bankruptcy must be aware that their right to stay in the leased property may be dramatically limited if they delay filing until after the landlord has a judgment granting the landlord possession of the property.

 There are also provisions which can provide landlords quick relief if the reason for an eviction is based on endangerment of the property or the illegal use of controlled substances on the property.
 The landlord can obtain a relief from stay by filing with the bankruptcy court a certification that the eviction action has been filed for such reasons or that, within 30 days prior to the petition date, the debtor has endangered the property or used illegal drugs on the property.
 The debtor then has 15 days to file a response to the certification or the court will grant the relief from stay allowing the eviction process to proceed.
 If the tenant/debtor does file the response then the Court will hold a quick hearing to determine if the violations occurred and if so whether the problems were remedied.